shoenig/offheap/README.md

 Allocate system memory as if it were a []byte.

-Useful for allocating massive buffers off of Go's heap, which would otherwise consume a lot of resources.
+Useful for allocating massive buffers off of Go's heap, which would otherwise incur garbage collection busywork.

 ### Install
      go get github.com/shoenig/offheap